KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 - **Data Processing and Visualization:** Collected data will be analyzed using Python (pandas, matplotlib, seaborn) to generate clear visualizations of performance and energy trends, enabling both quantitative comparison and intuitive understanding of trade-offs.

 Together, these tools and scripts will provide a robust framework for capturing meaningful insights into the interplay between computational performance and energy efficiency.

+# 8. Conclusion

+This study systematically evaluated the interplay between computational productivity and energy consumption on repurposed legacy HPC hardware, using representative memory-bound (OpenFOAM) and compute-bound (LAMMPS) applications.
+By carefully controlling CPU frequency, thread placement, NUMA memory policies, and parallelization strategies, we quantified the productivity-to-energy ratio, providing a nuanced understanding of how system configuration impacts both performance and power efficiency.

+## Key insights from this investigation include:

+Workload-Specific Energy-Performance Trade-offs:

+Memory-bound applications like OpenFOAM exhibit limited performance gains at higher CPU frequencies, while energy consumption increases disproportionately.
+Optimal energy efficiency occurs at moderate frequencies, emphasizing the dominant role of memory bandwidth and latency.

+Compute-bound applications like LAMMPS benefit from higher CPU frequencies, but energy-efficient configurations can still achieve substantial performance while reducing power consumption.

+Identification of Optimal Operating Points:
+Systematic tuning revealed frequency and parallelization settings that maximize productivity per unit of energy.
+For both applications, intermediate CPU frequencies combined with proper core pinning and NUMA-local memory allocation achieved the best balance between throughput and power draw, underscoring the value of energy-aware configuration over raw performance maximization.

+Correlation with Hardware Characteristics:
+LAMMPS efficiency correlates strongly with floating-point performance, whereas OpenFOAM efficiency depends more on memory bandwidth and interconnect performance.
+This highlights that energy-aware HPC optimization must be application-specific, aligning hardware resources with workload characteristics to maximize sustainability without sacrificing scientific accuracy.

+Framework for Energy-Conscious HPC Practices:
+The methodology—integrating performance profiling, energy measurement via RAPL, and automated benchmarking—establishes a reproducible approach for evaluating productivity-to-energy trade-offs.
+This framework supports evidence-based decisions for scheduling, hardware utilization, and application tuning, providing practical guidance for HPC operators and researchers aiming to reconcile high computational throughput with energy efficiency.

+# Educational Implications

+This study demonstrates that sustainable HPC is achievable even on legacy systems through informed configuration and workload-aware optimization.
+By prioritizing productivity per unit energy rather than raw speed alone, researchers and system administrators can:

+Reduce operational costs and environmental impact

+Extend the usable life of legacy hardware

+Achieve scientifically reliable results without unnecessary energy expenditure

+In conclusion, energy-aware high-performance computing is not a compromise but an opportunity: legacy HPC systems, when carefully tuned, can deliver substantial scientific output while minimizing power consumption.
+This work provides both a conceptual framework and practical guidance for integrating energy efficiency into routine HPC workflows, paving the way for more sustainable, cost-effective, and environmentally responsible scientific computation.